Welcome to the Buckhurst Hill Branch of The Royal British Legion

 The next meetings are:

-On February 22nd the Branch President laid a wreath by the bed of white roses in St. John's Churchyard which commemorates Sophie Scholl and the White Rose Movement.
+Each February 22nd the Branch President lays a wreath by the bed of white rose bushes in St. John's Churchyard which commemorates Sophie Scholl and the White Rose Movement.
 Sophie was executed by the Nazis on February 22nd 1944

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support for those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.